3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 # INSTALL

-Copy the files here into a folder called `Demon_KLIPPER_Essentials` in your config folder on your printer.
+Copy the files here into a folder called `Demon_KLIPPER_Essentials-main` in your config folder on your printer.

 Then, paste into your printer.cfg
 ```